realCmdData/pepemanager-docs/guides/automatic-role-mention-cooldown.md

 ### Final Words

 And that's it!
-You've successfully created automatic role mention cooldowns with Pepe Manager!
+You've successfully created automatic role mention cooldowns with Lurkr!

-If you need any more assistance with Pepe Manager, check out the rest of this documentation or join our support server to talk to an actual human!
+If you need any more assistance with Lurkr, check out the rest of this documentation or join our support server to talk to an actual human!